-Dog-Friendly Guide to Houston
+The Ultimate Dog-Friendly Guide to Houston

-The best dog-friendly restaurants, bars, hotels, and parks in the energy capital of the world.
+The best restaurants, bars, hotels, and parks to explore with your pup in this Texas metropolis.

-Houston is the energy capital of the world, and also happens to be a great place for pups to get their energy out.
-Between a bevy of expansive parks, sprawling shopping districts, and countless dog-friendly restaurants, breweries, and wine bars, Houston has it all for pet parents looking to get away.
-Ahead, peruse our robust dog-friendly guide to Houston.
-With more than enough to fill a weekend, don’t blame us if you find yourself wanting to plan multiple visits.
+Houston is the energy capital of the world, and it also happens to be a great place for pups to get their energy out.
+With a bevy of expansive parks, sprawling shopping districts, and countless dog-friendly restaurants, breweries, and wine bars, Houston has it all for pet parents looking to get away.

 Cafes and eateries